anmol-anand/anmol-anand/README.md

 🎓 Bachelor’s and Master’s in Computer Science

 💬 Open to roles in Software Engineering, Machine Learning, or Data Science starting May 2024.
-If you have opportunities or insights, please reach out at [aanand@tamu.edu](mailto:aanand@tamu.edu)
+If you have opportunities or insights, please reach out at [anmol-anand@outlook.com](mailto:anmol-anand@outlook.com)

 ## Experience: